RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Implementation Details

 Our optimization process begins with two initialization steps.
-First, we use MASt3R~\citep{leroy2024grounding} to obtain initial scene geometry, running it with the `swin' option, a window size of 10, and the iteration number of 200.
-Second, we use Track Anything Model (TAM)~\citep{yang2023track} to identify moving objects in the scene.
-Then, leveraging motion masks obtained from TAM, we separately initialize static and dynamic Gaussians.
-To initialize the point clouds for Gaussian Splatting (GS), we uniformly sample 120,000 points from the unprojected point clouds across all frames.
-For additional geometric supervision, we also employ monocular depths from DepthAnything~\cite{depth_anything_v1}.
-For reproducibility, we use the official implementations and checkpoints.
+First, we use MASt3R~\citep{leroy2024grounding} to obtain initial scene geometry, using the ‘swin’ option with a window size of 10 and running it for 200 iterations.
+Second, we employ the Track Anything Model (TAM)~\citep{yang2023track} to identify moving objects in the scene.
+By leveraging motion masks obtained from TAM, we separately initialize static and dynamic Gaussians.
+To initialize the point clouds for Gaussian Splatting, we uniformly sample 120,000 points from the unprojected point clouds across all frames.
+For additional geometric supervision, we incorporate monocular depth estimates from DepthAnything~\cite{depth_anything_v1}.